JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Removing a folder that has content can be more complicated than you need.

-In this case I recommend installing the `fs-extra` module, which is very popular and well maintained, and it’s a drop-in replacement of the `fs` module, providing more features on top of it.
+In this case I recommend installing the `fs-extra` module, which is very popular and well maintained, and it's a drop-in replacement of the `fs` module, providing more features on top of it.

 In this case the `remove()` method is what you want.